flycoolman/academic-kickstart/content/coding/java/ioc-di/index.md

 Objects can be obtained by means of either dependency lookup or dependency injection.
 Dependency lookup is a pattern where a caller asks the container object for an object with a specific name or of a specific type.
 Dependency injection is a pattern where the container passes objects by name to other objects, via either constructors, properties, or factory methods.

-**Software Components**

-JavaBeans are classes that encapsulate many objects into a single object.
-They are serializable, have a zero-argument constructor, and allow access to properties using getter and setter methods.

-{{% alert note %}}
-- serializable
-- zero-argument constructor
-- getter and setter
-{{% /alert %}}